openstack-ansible/ansible-role-upgrade/README.md

 marklee77.logwatch
 ==================

-logwatch role for Ubuntu.
+Role to manage upgrades for Ubuntu.

-This role requires the mailserver role, which does not work with Ubuntu Precise, so cannot be tested using travis currently.
+This role can reboot the system, so cannot be tested on travis.

 Example Playbook
 -------------------------

     - hosts: all
       roles:
-        - marklee77.mariadb
-        - marklee77.tomcat6
-        - marklee77.mailserver
-        - marklee77.logwatch
+        - marklee77.upgrade

 License
 -------